-DiNitto Center for Career Services
+DiNitto Career Center

-The DiNitto Center for Career Services is located in the Academic Affairs Department and is available to assist students and alumni in pursuit of their professional career goals.
+The DiNitto Career Center is located in the Academic Affairs Department and is available to assist students and alumni in pursuit of their professional career goals.
 The center's emphasis is career development throughout a lifetime.
 The focus of Career Services is on information exchange, through workshops, career development information and electronic resources to assist students, alumni and employers in achieving their mutual goals and expanding options to all social workers.